luyug/COIL/README.md

 python data_helpers/msmarco-passage/score_to_marco.py \
   --score_file ${SCORE_DIR}/rank.txt
 ```

-Note that this compat(ible) version of retriever differs from our internal retriever.
-It relies on `torch_scatter` package for scatter operation so that we can have a pure python code that can easily work across platforms.
-We do notice that on our system `torch_scatter` does not scale very well with number of cores.
-We may in the future release another faster version of retriever that requires some compiling work.

 ##  Data Format
 For both training and encoding,  the core code expects pre-tokenized data.